 Accomplish Goals - We set goals in order to hold ourselves accountable and make long term change.

 Data and Evaluation - We are utilizing and sharing data to understand the specific health needs of the community and will evaluate our projects for effectiveness.

 Yield the Benefits - We want to celebrate success with our community and will offer events.

 The Mayor’s Health & Fitness Council will utilize local health data to be more informed on their vision and priorities that will help them formulate specific committees, task forces, goals and events that will create a healthier City of Natchitoches.

-New landscaping, signage, and playground equipment have been added to Ross Williams Park, Pierson - Mallet Park, Richardson Park, and City Park to improve their appearance and usability.
+New landscaping, signage, and playground equipment have been added to Ross Williams Park, Pierson - Mallett Park, Richardson Park, and City Park to improve their appearance and usability.

 Why is this the perfect time to implement the Mayor’s Health & Fitness Council?

 The renovations are making our park systems more READY for use, so this is a perfect time for the creation of the Mayor’s Health & Fitness Council, which will further encourage healthy living in Natchitoches.

 Lisa Wiggins, the Librarian at NSU Elementary Lab School coordinates gardening education with her students.